ZwerG-MaX/I.AUC/README.md

 ## Usage
 This Collection Consisto Of FIVE MAJOR PARTS:

-- **_Arch_**: that sit in the west region of your screen and show some important system variable,CPU-Memory Status,Time and some Networ Information like:Bit Rate,Download-Upload Speed and a very handy feature:"Who is connected to me!"
+- **_.conkyrc_**: that sit in the west region of your screen and show some important system variable,CPU-Memory Status,Time and some Networ Information like:Bit Rate,Download-Upload Speed and a very handy feature:"Who is connected to me!"
 + **_ArchInfo_**: sit in the right-down corner and show pacman info like number of aur packages installed on your system or date of last update and etc.alse show some logo of free softwares and _netStat_ , all inbound/outbound network flows!
 - **_ArchProccess_**: in the right position of screen and you can see top 10 process consume very memory.
 + **_ArchService_** : in the right position of screen and you can see top 10 Favorite services.